anodyne/nova3-docs/nova/aliases.md

 ## How Aliases Work

 In the Nova core, when we want to reference the User model, we reference the `User` class.
 The catch though is that there actually isn't a `User` class.
 Because of how Nova is structured, the actual class is `Nova\Core\Users\Data\User`.
 It would be a pain to have to type that every time though, so using an alias means that whenever we use `User`, Laravel actually grabs `Nova\Core\Users\Data\User`.
-That means, that if you want to make changes to the `User` class, you can do so in your own extension and then change the class `User` references, then when the Nova core calls the `User` class, it's using your custom version of that class.
+That means, that if you want to make changes to the `User` class, you can do so in your own extension and then change the class `User` references the app config file.
+The next time the Nova core (or anything that uses the `User` class) calls the `User` class, it's using your custom version of that class instead of the one that comes with Nova.

 ## Updating Aliases